 Insights & Analysis

-- The smallest difference in life expectancy between communities with high and low concentrations of households with lower income is in Snohomish County (3.6 years), while the largest difference is in Pierce County (17.4 years).
+- Communities with high concentrations of households with lower income have lower life expectancy than those with low concentrations; the smallest difference is in Snohomish County (3.3 years) and the largest difference is in Pierce County (6.3 years).

-- The life expectancy of communities with high concentrations of households with limited English proficiency is lower in King and Pierce counties, but higher in Snohomish and Kitsap counties.
+- The life expectancy of communities with high concentrations of households with limited English proficiency is lower in all counties - ranging from Pierce (76.3 years), with the lowest life expectancy, to Kitsap (79.7 years), with the highest life expectancy.

-- The life expectancy of communities with high concentrations of households with lower income is shortest in Pierce County at 63.5 years- 7.9 fewer years than the regional average for communities with high concentrations of households with lower income.
+- The life expectancy of communities with high concentrations of households with lower income is shortest in Pierce County at 75.1 years- 2.1 fewer years than the regional average for communities with high concentrations of households with lower income (77.2 years).

 Note 1: Line categories (low, low-medium, etc.) denote concentrations of each community.
 See, "How is equity measured?" for more information.